hms-networks/AbccSpiAnalyzer/README.md

 * Visual Studio 2012 or later *(retargetting project may be necessary)*

+> NOTE: **Express** or **Community** versions of Visual Studio may require additional steps to replace occurances of `#include "afxres.h"` with `#include "windows.h"`.

 When compiling the project, please ensure that the correct library is linked for your Windows OS.
+The VS solutions provided are setup with the expectation that the host system will be x64.
+The solutions are also setup for batch build such that an x64 system can compile all supported build configurations with one request.
+To access this, right-click the **Solution 'AbccSpiAnalyzer'** item in the **Solution Explorer** subwindow to access the context emnu and select **Batch Build...**.

+#### Custom Visual Studio Projects

+If you decide to make your own Visual Studio project (perhaps to use some other version), ensure that you configure the linker to correctly select the proper library

-* If you are using **Win64**, specify `Analyzer64.lib` in your linker input.
+* If you are using **Win64**, specify `./sdk/release/Analyzer64.lib` in your linker input.
   * The configuration manager has this setup as x64.
-* If you are using **Win32**, specify `Analyzer.lib` in your linker input.
+* If you are using **Win32**, specify `./sdk/release/Analyzer.lib` in your linker input.
   * The configuration manager has this setup as Win32.

 Once compiled, a file called `AbccSpiAnalyzer.dll` or `AbccSpiAnalyzer64.dll`